What is porting a mortgage and how does it work?

 Does it cost to port a mortgage?

-There’s technically no such thing as a porting fee, but you may have to pay other charges.
+Technically, porting a mortgage doesn't cost anything as there’s no such thing as a porting fee, but you may have to pay other charges.
 For example, your lender will want to carry out a property valuation to make sure your new home is worth the asking price.
 Some lenders will charge you a valuation fee, while others won’t.

 If you’re borrowing more money on top of your original mortgage, you might also have to pay arrangement fees.
 If a different interest rate applies to your additional borrowing, consider how much this’ll cost over the full mortgage term as well - even an increase of just 1% can make a big difference to the cost of your mortgage.